universal-ctags/ctags/docs/guessing.rst

 autotools.

 ctags used suffix here *\*.in* for choosing a parser. *.in* shows nothing about the language used in the input file.
-When fishman-ctags finds *.in* as suffix, fishman-ctags checks the next suffix, here *.c*.
+When universal-ctags finds *.in* as suffix, universal-ctags checks the next suffix, here *.c*.

 Dry running
 ---------------------------------------------------------------------